martinsik/minecraft-dynmap-timemachine/README.md

-# Minecraft Dynmap Timemachine
+# Minecraft Dynmap Time Machine

-Python 3.4 script that downloads tiles from a Minecraft's Dynmap plugin HTTP server and composes one image in extremely large resolution suitable for print.
+CLI script written in Python 3.4 that downloads tiles from a Minecraft's Dynmap plugin HTTP server and composes one image in extremely large resolution suitable for print.

 Work in progress.